finnito/Science/content/9scie/energy-for-life/markdown/energy-in-food.md

 - Be able to give the unit for energy
 - Be able to find the energy content of a food on a label
-- Be to relate the energy in food to exercise
+- Be able to relate the energy in food to exercise

 ---